 View Related Products by Product Action

-Currently there are no citations for AZ 191.
 Do you know of a great paper that uses AZ 191 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.

 Parkinson's disease (PD) causes chronic disability and is the second most common neurodegenerative condition.
 This poster outlines the neurobiology of the disease, as well as highlighting current therapeutic treatments for symptomatic PD, and emerging therapeutic strategies to delay PD onset and progression.